 Corticosteroids are a class of human-made or synthetic drugs used in almost every medical specialty.
 They lower inflammation in the body by reducing the production of certain chemicals.
 At higher doses, corticosteroids also reduce immune system activity.

-Corticosteroids resemble cortisol, a hormone naturally produced by the body’s adrenal glands.
-The body needs cortisol to stay healthy.
-Cortisol is a major player in a wide range of processes in the body, including metabolism, immune response, and stress.
+Corticosteroids resemble cortisol, a hormone naturally produced by our body’s adrenal glands.
+Cortisol is a major player in a wide range of biological processes, including metabolism, immune response, and stress.

 - eye drops

 Systemic steroids move through the blood to assist more parts of the body.

 Localized steroids are used to treat conditions like asthma or hives.
 Systemic steroids treat conditions such as lupus and multiple sclerosis.

 While both are called “steroids,” they are not the same.

 However, anabolic steroids have been frequently misused in high doses by athletes and the general public to increase muscle.
 In this usage, they are called performance-enhancing drugs.
 Anabolic steroids are banned in all athletic competitions.
 In the United States, it is illegal to possess anabolic steroids without a prescription.

 There are a number of both localized and systemic corticosteroids available.
 Most of these drugs come in oral, topical, and injectable forms.